 Young Workers' Exit Adds To Greece's Economic Pain

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Joanna Kakissis reports from Athens.

 JOANNA KAKISSIS: Evi Michalopoulou is rummaging through her suitcase.
 She's living out of it, because she's only back home for the summer.
 Evi's 26.
 She couldn't find work after college, so she left Athens last year for the Netherlands, where she's getting a master's degree in human resources.

-Ms. EVI MICHALOPOULOU: I was searching for a job for almost two years, and I couldn't find anything in my field.
+EVI MICHALOPOULOU: I was searching for a job for almost two years, and I couldn't find anything in my field.
 Not even a simple job is easy to find here in Greece with the economic crisis, like a waitress or something simple.
 I'm really concerned, actually, because I don't know what will happen if every young, intelligent person goes away and doesn't stay in Greece.

-Stavros Antoniou runs a recruiting company in the northern Greek city of Thessaloniki.
+KAKISSIS: Stavros Antoniou runs a recruiting company in the northern Greek city of Thessaloniki.
 A Greek raised in Stuttgart, he places Greeks in jobs in Europe and the Middle East.
 He says his company has seen a 500 percent increase in applications since last year.

 KAKISSIS: Antoniou helped 33-year-old Christos Kotanidis land a job as a seismic engineer at the giant Germany company Siemens.
 Kotanidis leaves next month.
 He says it's a sad irony that the country of Aristotle, Plato and Socrates cannot hang on to its best minds.

-Unidentified Woman: (Singing in foreign language)
+CHRISTOS KOTANIDIS: Unidentified Woman: (Singing in foreign language)

 KAKISSIS: At a cafe near the Acropolis, Nikolas Ventouris is listening to a young girl singing for money.
 Her song is about traveling far, far away from home.
 Ventouris, a 33-year-old economist, says the loss of talented young people will impact Greece even more than the debt crisis.
 Even he understands why they're leaving.

-Mr. NIKOLAS VENTOURIS (Economist): I see a dead end in terms of opportunities.
+NIKOLAS VENTOURIS: I see a dead end in terms of opportunities.
 I think that I have potentials, both personally, but also in terms of education and in terms of my professional experience, that are being suffocated in Greece.

-For NPR News, I'm Joanna Kakissis in Athens.
+KAKISSIS: For NPR News, I'm Joanna Kakissis in Athens.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.